3 more deaths related to COVID-19 confirmed

-• The 332nd fatality occurred at the Guam Regional Medical City on March 3.
-The patient was an 83-year-old woman who was fully vaccinated with a booster shot.
+• The 332nd fatality occurred March 3 at Guam Regional Medical City.
+The patient was an 83-year-old woman who was fully vaccinated and had received a booster shot.
 She had underlying health conditions.

-• The 333rd fatality occurred at the Guam Memorial Hospital on March 4.
-The patient was an 89-year-old man who was fully vaccinated without a booster shot.
+• The 333rd fatality occurred March 4 at Guam Memorial Hospital.
+The patient was an 89-year-old man who was fully vaccinated, but had not received a booster shot.
 He had underlying health conditions.

-• The 334th fatality occurred at the GRMC on March 6.
-The patient was a 67-year-old man who was fully vaccinated with a booster shot.
-He has had underlying health conditions.
+• The 334th fatality occurred March 6 at GRMC.
+The patient was a 67-year-old man who was fully vaccinated and had received a booster shot.
+He had underlying health conditions.

 “We extend our deepest condolences and sympathies to their friends and families as they grieve the loss of their loved ones,” said Gov. Lou Leon Guerrero.
 “If you have not done so, optimize yours and your family’s protection against severe impacts from COVID-19 by getting your full vaccination series and most importantly, your booster shots.
 This, coupled with adopting a healthier lifestyle to combat comorbidities, could make all the difference in the fight against this deadly virus.”

-From March 5-8,, the Department of Public Health and Social Services reported 295 new cases of COVID-19.
+From March 5 to 8, the Department of Public Health and Social Services reported 295 new cases of COVID-19.

 • March 8: 165 of 849 test positive for COVID-19.